peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Returns:</b>

-True if this value is a CBOR undefined value; otherwise, false.
+ `true`  if this value is a CBOR undefined value, otherwise,  `false` .

 ### IsZero